Popular Japanese Sweets and Treats

 Momiji Manju – 紅葉饅頭, もみじ まんじゅう

 This delectable sweet is made from both buckwheat and rice cake, and is moulded into the shape of a maple leaf.
 The maple leaf-shaped manju is typically filled with azuki bean jam, but other flavours including chocolate, custard cream, green tea, and cream cheese can also be purchased.
 The Momiji manju is a speciality found in Hiroshima and on the nearby island of Itsukushima (famous for its huge torii gate).
-If you visit Itsukushima, you can purchase them to eat fresh (including fried momiji manju which is soooo good!) or purchase a box of the treats as a souvenir.
+If you visit Itsukushima, you can purchase them to eat fresh (including fried momiji manju which is extremely good!) or purchase a box of the treats as a souvenir.
 Whilst you’re there, you can even watch how they’re made!

 Momiji manju sweets were first made in the Meiji period of Japan (1868-1912).
-They were originally created as a form of wagashi – a sweet to balance out the bitterness of tea in traditional tea ceremonies.
+They were created as a form of wagashi – a sweet to balance out the bitterness of tea in traditional tea ceremonies.
 The creator, Takatsu Tsunesuke, supplied wagashi to a Japanese-style inn (a ryokan) in Momiji-dani (meaning ‘Maple Leaf Valley’) situated on the island of Itsukushima.
 The mistress of the ryokan asked Tsunesuke to create a souvenir sweet that was unique to Momiji-dani, and in 1906, Tsunesuke perfected the marvellous Momiji manju.

 Tansan Senbei – 炭酸煎餅, たんさん せんべい